cronop-io/cronop-io.github.io/posts/_posts/2020-05-09-protostar-stack5.md

 **Note** The current instruction pointer points to the next instruction to execute.
 2. Jump to the address where the callee implementation is in memory.
 3. Save the current base pointer (EBP) (which points to the top of the start stack frame of the caller).
-4. Store the current stack pointer (ESP) into the base pointer (EBP), since this is the start of the new stack frame.
+4. Store the current stack pointer (ESP) into the base pointer (EBP) since this is the start of the new stack frame.
 5. Allocate the local variables' memory.

 In this case #1 and #2 are depicted in a single instruction which is `call`.